calvinchu8172/calvinchu8172.github.io/_posts/2020-09-14-pcloud-structure.markdown

 ![image alt text](/assets/pcloud/package-list-flow.png)

-# 2. PCloud SSO Structure Diagram
+# 3. PCloud SSO Structure Diagram for personal project in Linode

 * An user Register and Sign-in Center allows all Web APP can share the same member management center.
 * Implement Google and Facebook Sign-in.